connorheyz/online-notes/md-articles/ap-comp-gov/482-492-Notes-Nigeria.md

 d1[1860] --> d2[1960]
 ```
 During the colonial era, Great Britain implemented both rule of law and practices that went against democracy.
 Influences from this era include:
  - **Authoritarian rule** --- Britain ruled by implementing chiefs that govern with Britain's economic goals in mind.
-Britain increased the Authority of the chiefs, making t
+Britain increased the Authority of the chiefs, making them only accountable to the British.
+ - **The interventionist state** ---

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MjMxNDAwMTgsLTIyNjIyMjA4N119
+eyJoaXN0b3J5IjpbMTU5NjcyMDUxNywtMjI2MjIyMDg3XX0=
 -->